 Summer Food Service Program (SFSP)

-Research has determined that federally funded meals are an effective tool for reducing obesity among lower income children.
-All of the meals and snacks served through the Summer Nutrition Programs must meet federal nutrition standards.
-The meals served through the SFSP require servings of grains, proteins, fruits and vegetables, and milk.
+All of the meals and snacks served through the SDSP must meet federal nutrition standards, and require servings of grains, proteins, fruits and vegetables, and milk.

 Become a Sponsor